zimolab/PyQCodeEditor/README.md

 - Frame selection (I write the python according to the original C++ code, but some bugs are occurred and I don't know why and how fix it for now)

-- Highlighting python's multi-line string and c++'s multi-line comment are not fully behave as expected (again I don't time to look into it and find a workaround now, any help is welcome)
+- Highlighting for python's multi-line strings is not fully behave as expected (again I don't time to look into it and find a workaround now, any help is welcome)

 ### Different from QCodeEditor: